+Bullying can happen in person or online, via various digital platforms and devices and it can be obvious (overt) or hidden (covert).
+Bullying behaviour is repeated, or has the potential to be repeated, over time (for example, through sharing of digital records).
 Students who witness or experience bullying are strongly encouraged to discuss their concerns with any staff member from the College.
 Students and parents are encouraged to discuss any issues in person, phone or via email.
-Staff members once informed of allegations of bullying are to inform the relevant Pastoral Leader, Student Wellbeing Leader and Assistant Principal - Wellbeing and Engagement immediately.
+Staff members once informed of allegations of bullying are to inform the relevant House Leader and Assistant Principal - Wellbeing and Engagement immediately.
 All allegations of bullying and harassment will be taken seriously and investigated thoroughly.
 It is a priority that all students (victim and perpetrator) involved in bullying issues will receive significant counselling and pastoral support to learn from the incident.
+For full details of the school wide approach to the prevention of bullying and resolving incidents of bullying please refer to the St Columban's Positive Relationships Policy which is in line with the BCE Preventing and Responding to Student Bullying in Schools Policy.